ogxd/ogxd.github.io/content/articles/2-unsafe-read-beyond-of-death/index.md

 }
 ```

 This worked well and simplified the code a lot by allowing a generalization of the hashing logic to only operate on 16 bytes chunks.
 However, this approach has a performance cost: the copy operation.
-While GxHash still outperformed other hashing algorithms for large payloads, the copy operations were a huge bottleneck for small payloads.
-A reason for this is that the algorithm was reading from CPU cache, and this copy operation was reading from RAM, which is orders of magnitude slower.
+While GxHash still outperformed other hashing algorithms for large payloads, the copy operation was a huge bottleneck for small payloads.
+A reason for this is that the algorithm was very CPU cache friendly while this single copy operation was reading from RAM, which is orders of magnitude slower.

 ![](copy.png)